 - Storage and consolidation: it stores information in the right place so it can easily find it again

 - Retrieval: it trains itself to go and find the information to ensure it is accessible when needed

 To facilitate this process, the brain is equipped with two types of memory:

 - Short-term or “working” memory retains only important concepts that can be utilised immediately.
 It therefore has a very time-limited storage capacity.

 The focus filter also plays an important role in memorisation, deciding which information the brain should focus on.
-Find more information about our article dedicated to focus!
+Find more information in our article dedicated to focus!

 We can use mnemonic tools to stimulate the memory, but the “Chunking” method lets us go a step further.

 Chunking is the art of grouping information into blocks or pieces to make it easier to memorise.
-The principle is simple: create groups using many accumulated processes in order to reduce the quantity of information to be memorised.
+The principle is simple: create groups using a range of accumulated processes in order to reduce the amount of information to be memorised.

 The concept of chunking was introduced by psychologist George Miller in 1956.
 He claimed that our brain capacity enabled us to process around seven chunks per concept!
 This learning technique can be found in the habits of professional chess players and top-level athletes.